 A transfer dump truck which is also known as a "Slam-Bang!" because of the noise made when transferring) is a standard dump truck which pulls a separate trailer which can also be loaded with aggregate (gravel, sand, asphalt, klinker, snow, wood chips, triple mix, etc.)

+A truck and pup is very similar to a transfer dump.
+It consists of a standard dump truck pulling a dump trailer.
+The pup trailer, unlike the transfer, has its own hydraulic ram and is capable of self-unloading.
 The super dump truck is equipped with a Strong Arm trailing axle, a load-bearing axle rated as high as 13,000 pounds.
 Trailing 11 to 13 feet behind the rear tandem, the Strong Arm axle stretches the outer "bridge" measurement -- the distance between the first and last axles -- to the maximum overall length allowed.
 This increases the gross weight allowed under the federal bridge formula, which sets standards for truck size and weight.
 Depending on the vehicle length and axle configuration, Superdumps can be rated as high as 80,000 pounds GVW and carry 26 tons of payload or more.
 When the truck is empty or ready to offload, the Strong Arm toggles up off the road surface on two hydraulic arms to clear the rear of the vehicle.
 Strong Arm axles are built by Strong Industries Inc., of Houston, Texas.
 Truck owners call their Strong Arm-equipped trucks Superdumps because they far exceed the payload, productivity, and return on investment of a conventional dump truck.

 A semi trailer end dump truck is basically a tractor-trailer combination where the trailer itself contains the hydraulic hoist.
 A typical semi end dump has a 3-axle tractor pulling a 2-axle semi-trailer.
 The key advantage of a semi end dump is rapid unloading.

 All these dump trucks use different types of tarps.
 If you do not see that type of dump truck tarps that you need, feel free to give us a call and we will help you in getting those type of dump truck tarps.